 Heating equipment is the second-leading cause of home fires, but many of those fires could be prevented with proper maintenance.
 With the cold weather making its way into forecasts, now is the time to perform seasonal furnace maintenance.
 Use this guide to ensure you maintain all the basics and keep your home and family safe during the winter months.
 All you’ll need is a screwdriver, a vacuum with a hose, light oil to use on the motor bearings, and a new air filter.
+If you feel it’s better to get high-quality furnace repairs, you can always hire an expert.
+For instance, if you look for furnace repair Calgary services, you will find many great companies that provide upfront prices, with numerous guarantees that will let you know that they’re looking out for your system for the long term.

 Turn Off the Power